 HQ Address: 50 Boulevard Haussmann, 75009 Paris, France

-FTI, a non-profit organization, was founded in 1994 when the Swedish government introduced the concept of EPR to the nation.
+FTI, a non-profit organisation, was founded in 1994 when the Swedish government introduced the concept of EPR to the nation.
 In order to meet this new requirement, four materials companies – Svensk Plaståtervinning, Returkartong, Svensk Glasåtervinning and Svenska Metallkretsen – came together and created FTI.

 While FTI collects packaging and packaging waste, the four abovementioned companies recycle them in an environmentally-friendly way.